National Sailing Hall of Fame

 The Sailing Museum and National Sailing Hall of Fame is a nonprofit educational organization that promotes sailing and racing by recognizing individuals who have contributed to the sport, highlighting sailing's contribution to the American culture; and demonstrating its value as a hands-on tool for teaching math and science.
 The organization was established in 2005.

 Sailing Museum

 The Sailing Museum and National Sailing Hall of Fame was originally housed in the Captain Burtis House, located on the City Dock in Annapolis, Maryland.
 Visitors to the site could participate in on-the-water experiences and learn about sailing history, art and lore.

 On 1 May 2019, it was announced that the National Sailing Hall of Fame would move from Annapolis to Newport, Rhode Island.

-In 2019, the National Sailing Hall of Fame purchased the Armory Building in Newport, an historic building with connections to the America's Cup race.
+In 2019, the National Sailing Hall of Fame purchased the Armory Building on Thames Street in Newport, an historic building which once served as the information headquarters for the America's Cup race.
 The space was restored to a full exhibit, event and meeting space, in collaboration with the Herreshoff Museum and the America's Cup Hall of Fame.